seb-ma/qmk_firmware/users/seb-ma/readme.md

 - the keys at column 1 of left halve for row 1 and row 2 (except on Media layer)

 Encoders are on thumb row 2 at external position (drawn in bold line above).
-Behavior is identical in all layers except in [Media / RGB](#Misc)
+Behavior is identical in all layers except in [Media / RGB](#Media%20/%20RGB)

 #### Layers navigation

 Base layer is alphabetic.
 Accessing other layers is done by:

-- key NUM/SYM: hold to temporary access or tap to enter/exit [Numeric / Symbols / Functions](#Numeric) layer
+- key NUM/SYM: hold to temporary access or tap to enter/exit [Numeric / Symbols / Functions](#Numeric%20/%20Symbols) layer
-- key NAV/MOU: hold to temporary access or tap to enter/exit [Navigation / Mouse](#Navigation) layer
+- key NAV/MOU: hold to temporary access or tap to enter/exit [Navigation / Mouse / Dynamic macros / Shortcuts](#Navigation%20/%20Mouse) layer
-- keys NUM/SYM + NAV/MOU: hold to temporary access or tap to enter/exit [Media / RGB](#Misc) layer
+- keys NUM/SYM + NAV/MOU: hold to temporary access or tap to enter/exit [Media / RGB](#Media%20/%20RGB) layer
+- key TAB: hold to temporary access [Shortcuts](#Shortcuts) layer

 ### Base (alphabetic)